Who is eligible for benefits?

 - Auxiliary employees (BCGEU only) who have worked three consecutive years with the same ministry without a loss of seniority and have 1,200 hours at straight-time in the past 26 pay periods

 For more information, refer to the applicable benefits guide under When Does Coverage Begin?
-Read Bargaining Unit Employees Benefits Guide, page 5 (PDF 1.0MB) and Flexible Benefits Guide, page 7 (PDF, 1.3MB).
+Read Bargaining Unit Employees Benefits Guide, page 5 (PDF 1.0MB) and Flexible Benefits Guide for 2018, page 8 (PDF, 1.0MB).
+For 2017 see Flexible Benefits Guide, page 7 (PDF, 1.3MB).

 The following dependents are eligible:

 - A same or opposite sex, legal or common-law spouse